BlueSCSI/BlueSCSI-v2/lib/ZuluSCSI_platform_template/README.md

 To implement parallelism with SD card DMA, implement `azplatform_set_sd_callback(func, buffer)`.
 It sets a callback function which should be called by the SD card driver to report how many bytes have been transferred to/from `buffer` so far.
 The SD card driver should call this function in a loop while it is waiting for SD card transfer to finish.
-The code in `AzulSCSI_disk.cpp` will implement the callback that will transfer the data to SCSI bus during the wait.
+The code in `ZuluSCSI_disk.cpp` will implement the callback that will transfer the data to SCSI bus during the wait.